-- 1 Place the "safety" in the on safe position.
-Open the action and make sure the shotgun is completely unloaded. - 2 Remove the comb by inserting a 7/64" Allen wrench into the holes found on the right side of the buttstock.
-Turn the wrench counterclockwise to loosen the Allen screws. - 3 With the Allen screws loose, lift the comb from the stock. - 4 If the comb of your shotgun is removed through holes in the buttstock, your shotgun included shims (20 were provided) to obtain the correct comb height.
+- 1 Open the action and make sure the shotgun is completely unloaded. - 2 Remove the comb by inserting a 7/64" Allen wrench into the holes found on the right side of the buttstock.
+Turn the wrench counterclockwise to loosen the Allen screws.

+- 3 With the Allen screws loose, lift the comb from the stock. - 4 Your shotgun included shims (20 were provided) to obtain the correct comb height.
 Add or remove an equal number of shims to each post to adjust drop at comb.
+A maximum of 10 (5/8" total height) of shims can be stacked per post.

+Insert a $^{7}/{64}$ " Allen wrench through the hole in the recoil pad.

-A maximum of 10 (5/8" total height) of shims can be stacked per post. - 5 Once the comb height is adjusted, return the comb to your shotgun and carefully secure it to the buttstock by tightening the two Allen screws in the side of the buttstock or comb.
+5 Once the comb height is adjusted, return the comb to your shotgun and carefully secure it to the buttstock by tightening the two Allen screws in the side of the buttstock.
 Do not overtighten the screws.
 If cast has not been set, do not install the comb.
 Leave the Allen screws loose and read the directions under "Cast Adjustment."